djimenezsanchez/NaroNet/README.md

 ```

 ## BioInsights
-NaroNet's learned phenotypes, neighborhoods, and areas that are stored in 'Cell_type_assignment' for each subject in the cohort, can be analyzed _a posteriori_ by the BioInsights module.
+NaroNet's learned phenotypes, neighborhoods, and areas (stored in 'Cell_type_assignment'), can be analyzed _a posteriori_ by the BioInsights module.
 Here, elements of the tumor microenvironment are extracted, visualized, and associated to subject types.
-Execute 'NaroNet.NaroNet_dataset.get_BioInsights' with the same parameters as done in the NaroNet module to automatically generate the following files (in green):
+Execute 'NaroNet.NaroNet_dataset.get_BioInsights' with the same parameters as done in the NaroNet module to automatically generate the following folders:

+* Cell_type_characterization: Contains heatmaps with the marker expression levels of phenotypes, neighborhoods, and areas.
+Contains examples

 ```diff
 DATASET_DATA_DIR/